DuckyMomo20012/dotfiles/crontab/README.md

       system.
 The temporary file `crontab.txt` will be deleted after the import.
     - Default backup cronjobs before adding new cronjobs.
 Default:
       `crontab.bak`.
+      - If the backup file already exists, it will be overwritten.
+      - If the backup file is empty (no cronjobs), it will be deleted.

   - Usage: